Tim Bishop: Caucus memberships

-Post-Congressional career
+Post-congressional career

-After leaving Congress, Bishop joined St. Joseph's College as a distinguished professor of Civic Engagement and Public Service.
-Among Bishop's many responsibilities at the College he will be afforded the opportunity to continue his lifelong work of providing access to Higher Education to traditional underserved populations.
+After leaving Congress, Bishop joined St. Joseph's University as a distinguished professor of Civic Engagement and Public Service.

-Bishop is a senior advisor to a Washington, D.C.-based government relations firm.
+Bishop is a senior advisor to a Washington, D.C.–based government relations firm.

 Bishop has accepted positions on the Board of Directors of Social Accountability International and The Sergeant Sullivan Center.
 Both commitments allow Bishop to continue on two of his top priorities in the Congress — working to ensure workplace protections and services to U.S. veterans, particularly in the area of post deployment health.

 On March 20, 2018, Bishop was confirmed by the Suffolk County Legislature to a five-year term on the Suffolk County Water Authority (SCWA).

 Personal life

 Bishop is married to Kathryn, founder and director of The Children's School Early Childhood program at Southampton College, and has two daughters, Molly and Meghan.
 He is a Roman Catholic.